Stackclash/5e-vault/6. Resources/Books/Van Richtens Guide To Ravenloft/4 Domains Of Ravenloft.md

 When asked about the origins of their society, the members of the Keepers of the Feather speak of their traditions originating long ago and beyond the Mists.
 This is true, but most who repeat that story are only trying to layer a mystical facade over their dilettante spiritualism.

-Only the group's highest-ranking members know that the Keepers of the Feather began in Barovia as a small sect of [[/5.
-Mechanics/Bestiary/Humanoid/Wereraven (VRGR).md|wereravens]] (see "chapter 5") dedicated to opposing the evils of Strahd von Zarovich.
+Only the group's highest-ranking members know that the Keepers of the Feather began in Barovia as a small sect of [[5.
+Mechanics\Bestiary\Humanoid\Wereraven (VRGR).md|wereravens]] (see "chapter 5") dedicated to opposing the evils of Strahd von Zarovich.
 Though their numbers were not enough to oppose the Darklord directly, they sought useful lore and aided brave souls from the shadows, manipulating fortune to confound some of Strahd's more diabolical plots.
 Over generations, the wereravens' hidden resistance to Strahd continued in Barovia, but some among them learned of other lands suffering beyond the Mists.
 Unwilling to let the innocents of those lands fend for themselves, some of the Keepers of the Feather ventured forth, hoping to share their wisdom and their subtle resistance to evil with those who needed it most.

 However, the Mists find a way to twist even the best of intentions.
 In the cities of urbane domains like "Borca", "Darkon", and "Dementlieu", the mystical writings and talismans the wereravens carried from "Barovia" came to the attention of the bored elite.
 Fascinated, these socialites became obsessed with the occult, seeking out esoteric works, hiring doubtful fortune-tellers, and hosting parlor séances.
 In most cases, the results were passing fads.
 In some, they were catastrophic—the unprepared successfully summoned fiends and angry spirits into their salons.
 But a few earnest amateur spiritualists genuinely sought to learn more about the secrets beyond their homes, their lives, and the Mists.
 In these would-be occultists, the wereravens saw potential.